weaviate/weaviate-io/developers/weaviate/installation/embedded.md

 Embedded Weaviate is a new deployment model that runs a Weaviate instance from your application code rather than from a stand-alone Weaviate server installation.

-Embedded Weaviate creates a permanent datastore, but it does not install a permanent Weaviate instance.
-Even though the Embedded Weaviate instance disappears when your client exits, the data persists in the location set in your `persistence_data_path`.
+When Embedded Weaviate starts for the first time, it creates a permanent datastore in the location set in your `persistence_data_path`.
+When your client exits, the Embedded Weaviate instance also exits, but the data persists .
+The next time the client runs, it starts a new instance of Embedded Weaviate.
+New Embedded Weaviate instances use the data that is saved in the datastore.

 ## Start an Embedded Weaviate instance